pavelgordon/babbel2anki-chrome-extension/README.md

 Now with `Anki Desktop` with `AnkiConnect` addon being set up:
 1. Go to: `chrome://extensions`, enable Developer mode and load `app` as an unpacked extension.
-1. Optional: Set custom deck name, there is a popup with settings.
-Auto-sync mode in work.
+1. Optional: Set custom deck name, there is a popup with settings if you click on extention icon.
+Auto-sync mode WIP.

 ![image](https://user-images.githubusercontent.com/2462444/80767209-ae36fe80-8b47-11ea-8798-53a8541cfbb0.png)
 1. Login to Babbel and open [`Review section of Babbel`](https://my.babbel.com/review-manager?ref=navbar ).
 It opens a review section of a selected language.